ostadabbas/DeepPBM/README.md

 This code is the implementation of the following paper in Pytorch:

-DeepPBM: DEEP PROBABILISTIC BACKGROUND MODEL ESTIMATIONFROM VIDEO SEQUENCES
+DeepPBM: Deep Probabilistic Background Model Estimation from Video Sequences

-Behnaz Rezaei, Amirreza Farnoosh and Sarah Ostadabbas
+Authors: Behnaz Rezaei, Amirreza Farnoosh and Sarah Ostadabbas
+Contact: ostadabbas@ece.neu.edu

 ## Requirements